beepscore/CallKitty/README.md

 In production, the app and/or the app extension could talk with an external realm platform server.
 If both the app and the app extension talk with the same realm server, then they can access the same database.

+### branch dev
+The app and the app extension talk with a realm object server.

 Also can use multiple realms.
 For example, could have a realm for blocked and identified callers common to all users.